CycleSafe/CycleSafe_deploy/readme.md

    > export SECRET_KEY='ADD_YOUR_SECRET_KEY_STRING_HERE'

-7. Follow the instructions at the bottom of this doc to get your DB set up.
+7. Follow the instructions to make sure your DB is set up properly.
   To get your own DB set up, do the following:

   For sqlite3:
    1. Create a new instance of sqlite3 in the project root, /CycleSafe_deploy
    2. Edit local_settings.py with your new DB info.
    3. Redo schemamigration and migrate in step 7.

   For mysql:
    1. Create a new DB in MySQL.
    2. Add that info to local_settings.py or settings.py **(change settings.py only for production)**
    3. Redo schemamigration and migrate in step 7.

 8. Run Django's DB management tools: syncdb, schemamigration, and migrate.
 Read up on these if you don't know what they already are, THEN:
    > python manage.py syncdb